 Trk Tropomyosin-related kinase (neurotrophin receptor)

+Figure Legend.

+The figure shows changes in axonal transport of growth-related molecules such as integrins and the Rab11 vesicles that transport them.
+During developmental growth all neurons transport growth-related molecules into both axons and dendrites.
+As CNS neurons mature they become partitioned into cell body, dendritic and axonal domains.
+This partitioning achieves specialization of axons through selective transport of molecules, and many growth-related molecules are now excluded from axons.
+Sensory neurons are not partitioned to the same degree and growth-related molecules continue to be transported down axons in adulthood.

 Adcock, K.H., D.J.
 Brown, M.C.
 Shearer, D. Shewan, M. Schachner, G.M.
 Smith, H.M.
 Geller, and J.W.
 Fawcett.
 2003.
 Axon behaviour at Schwann cell astrocyte boundaries.
 Manipulation of axon signalling pathways and glia can enable axons to cross.
 Eur.
 J. Neurosci.
 20:1425-1435.